chelceacalin/RentNow/README.md

 - The chatbot includes predefined answers and allows admins to add custom responses dynamically.

 ### 14. Link Utils
 - Admins can create and edit utility links, directing users to internal pages or external sites.

+### 15. Microservices
+- The app is split into 3 microservices: core ( most of the logic ), notification_service ( for sending emails to users), rag_module ( for chatbot and book recommendations )

 ## Technologies